Dennis Mapa: Early life

-After teaching for two years in the University of Negros Occidental – Recoletos, he went back to the UP School of Statistics to be an instructor and enrolled in Master of Science in statistics. mid-way through his graduate studies, he pursued his long-time interest in economics at the UP School of Economics (UPSE).
+After teaching for two years at the University of Negros Occidental – Recoletos, he went back to the UP School of Statistics to be an instructor and enrolled in Master of Science in statistics. mid-way through his graduate studies, he pursued his long-time interest in economics at the UP School of Economics (UPSE).
 He earned his degrees in MA Economics and MS Statistics in 2002 and 2004, respectively.

-He was then awarded a fellowship at the UP School of Economics, where he purchased his Ph.D. in Economics in 2008.
+He was then awarded a fellowship at the UP School of Economics, where he pursued his Ph.D. in economics in 2008.

 Career

 Mapa is the past president of the Philippine Statistical Association, Inc. (PSAI) Board of Directors, and a member of the Social Weather Stations (SWS) Advisory Council.
-In addition, he served as the Dean of the UP School of Statistics from September 2014 to 2017, and was re-appointed by Former UP President Alfredo Pascuall in which Mapa served his second term as Dean from 2017 to 2020.
+In addition, he served as the Dean of the UP School of Statistics from September 2014 to 2017, and was re-appointed by Former UP President Alfredo Pascual in which Mapa served his second term as Dean from 2017 to 2020.
 However, his second term was cut short in May 2019 when he was appointed as Undersecretary of the PSA.

 He continuously serves as a resource person in capacity building undertakings in the area of econometric methods.
 He has conducted trainings for the technical staff of various government agencies such as the Bangko Sentral ng Pilipinas (BSP), National Economic and Development Authority (NEDA), the Population Commission (POPCOM), Department of Trade and Industry (DTI), Department of Social Welfare and Development (DSWD), Philippine Competition Commission (PCC), Philippine Statistics Authority (PSA) and the Philippine Statistical Research and Training Institute (PSRTI).
 He was also invited by the Senate Committee on Economic Affairs to serve as a resource speaker during their policy discussions on the country's TRAIN Law in 2018.